mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 I could have stopped dating after this experience and lived like I wasn’t attracted to guys.
 Ironically, my desire to date guys increased.
 Even though I didn’t have any conversations with Kent after this experience, I saw that he had brought out a side of me that I never knew I had.

 My perspective towards people changed.
 I used to wonder why it was worth trying to become friends with people when they’d all become Deaths of Steppingstones.
-But through my dating experiences and the feelings that came with them—both romantic and unromantic—I saw the value of getting to know people and making connections.
+But through my dating experiences and the feelings that came with them—both romantic and unromantic—I saw the value of getting to know people and making connections like I had learned on my mission.

 I never fully understood why Adam and Eve were so happy after they partook of the fruit of the tree of knowledge of good and evil.
 They could have lived a life without experiencing sorrow, pain, and death.
 They could have lived a life where God was always in their presence.
 That kind of life sounded amazing.
 But I began to understand why Adam and Eve felt joy.
 Even though they would experience those emotions of sorrow, pain, and death, <u>there was joy in experiencing mortality and knowing what emotions were.
 There was joy in being able to empathize and have compassion for others.</u>  They were excited to live a life of mortality, even if they were deprived of immortality and living in the presence of God.